openPMD/openPMD-standard/EXT_BeamPhysics_PRAYTRACE.md

   - type: Required 1 x N-vector *(real)*
   - description: Wavelength of the N-th ray.

+- `opticalPath/`
+  - type: Optional 1 x N-vector *(real)*
+  - description: For photons, the accumulated flying distance for the ray from the source to the current beam position.

 - `rayTime/`
   - type: Optional 1 x N-vector *(real)*
-  - description: For neutrons, the time w. r. t. emission of the neutron..
+  - description: For neutrons, the time w. r. t. emission of the neutron.

 - `weight/`
   - type: Optional 1 x N-vector *(real)*